All the Green Year: Production

 The novel was published in 1965 and was acclaimed.
 It was set as a text for high school students studying English Literature in the 1960s.

 In 1977 it was announced the ABC would make a TV series based on the book.
 Filming did not take place until mid 1980.

-Although most of the series was set in Frankston, it was shot in Flinders.
+Although most of the series was set in the Melbourne suburb of Frankston, it was shot in Flinders.